 We offer tuition insurance through GradGuard, which helps students and families overcome the financial losses that may result from events that force students to withdraw from the semester due to a covered medical reason.
 This coverage strengthens and broadens the scope of our existing refund policy by ensuring reimbursement for tuition, housing, and other payments if a student withdraws for any covered medical reason at any time during the semester.
-The deadline to purchase each term is up until the last day to add classes for the full semester.
+The deadline to purchase each term is up until the last day to drop classes with a 100% refund for the semester.